how do certificates of deposit (CDs) work?

 - Inability to add funds to the CD after the initial deposit.

-If you are comfortable with these differences - a CD might be the perfect option!
+If you're comfortable with these differences - a CD might be the perfect option!
 Just make sure you understand the exact terms of your agreement - including possible penalties and your insurance coverage - before moving forward!

 pro tip: Some financial intuitions allow members to use their CD as collateral for a certificate-secured loan.
 This is a very beneficial option for those looking to build or rebuild their credit.
 At BlueOx Credit Union, you can pledge the funds already deposited into your CD to secure a credit builder loan at a competitive interest rate.
 Click the following link to learn more: